privacyguides/privacyguides.org/docs/os/macos-overview.md

 ---
 macOS provides great security out-of-the-box.
 With some tweaks, you can tailor it to your privacy needs.

+## Software

+### Signed System Volume

+macOS's system components are protected in a read-only signed system volume, meaning that neither you nor malware can alter important system files.

+The system volume is verified while it's running and any data that's not signed with a valid cryptographic signature from Apple will be rejected.

 ## Hardware

 Many security features in macOS like Secure Boot rely on Apple's hardware to function properly.
 For this reason, we recommend you only run it on Macs and avoid Hackintoshes.